Effective Strategic Alignment

 Overview

-The Importance of Alignment:
+The Importance of Strategy Management:

 “The greatest danger in times of turbulence is not the turbulence – it is to act with yesterday’s logic.” – Peter Drucker